-Wymondham Station doesn’t have too many facilities, although it does have a bistro which you can find out more information about it here.
+Wymondham Station doesn’t have too many facilities, although it does have a café.
 There are 90 car parking spaces available (six are accessible spaces) and it also has 28 sheltered spaces for bikes.
 Although, if you don’t want to leave your bike there all day or have a long journey at the other end then you could take your bike on the train with you.
 National Rail has some handy tips here on travelling with your bike.

 Railcards are a great way to save money (up to a third) on train travel.
 There are several cards available so most should be able to apply.
 Cards available are: